 The SADA's primary function is to run the SADA Schools' Competition - South Australia's premier debating competition which has run continuously since 1966.

-In consultation with the Australian Debating Federation and other debating associations around the country, the SADA continues to improve the UniSA SADA Schools' Competition and ensure that it remains at the forefront of debating practice nation-wide.
+The competition is aimed at students from years 5 to 13 of all abilities.
 The strength of the Competition is illustrated by the strong academic performance of the students involved and the sustained success of the South Australian Schools' State Debating Team, which competes at the National Schools' Debating Championships each year after receiving intensive coaching from the SADA's state team coaches and senior adjudicators.

-There are five rounds of debating for Junior and Intermediate A and B Grades, and five rounds for Senior A and B Grades.
+There are five rounds of debating for all grades.
 Each grade has a three round finals series.
 Debates are held on Tuesday and Wednesday nights from 6:30pm.
 Each round takes place over two weeks.

 Schools are grouped into geographical zones to reduce travel distance.
 Debates are held in school classrooms with up to ten debates simultaneously at any venue.
 The evening are co-ordinated by the SADA zone stewards, who help direct teams to rooms, organise adjudicators, and ensure the night runs smoothly.